priyadarsimishra/Chess-game-with-AI/README.md

-# Chess Game with AI
+# Chess Game
-This is a Chess Game with AI made with Java
+This is a Chess Game with Java